 Oh yeah, and look how much harder I made that ascent on myself!
 Geez….

-Round Trip: 5.6 miles from the lower pullout
+from lower pullout

 Full track of ascent and descent